Linaro/website/_posts/2017/05/2017-05-04-day-1-ospm-summit-pisa-italy.markdown

 [**Energy model and exotic topologies**](https://www.youtube.com/watch?v=bLt8JjOO-kc&index=6&list=PLohWCZQwiEVqYSyggG141vUeUOTLr1cHB)
 By Brendan Jackman ([slides](http://retis.santannapisa.it/~luca/ospm-summit/2017/Downloads/EAS_em_mainline_dts.odp.pdf))

 Brendan started his session with several figures on the EAS energy model concept and data structures.
 From there he proceeded to highlight the importance of cluster-level energy data for cluster packing, that is when to know that tasks should be packed together on clusters.
 It is easy to show the effect of cluster packing on scheduler behavior but harder to demonstrate energy savings on modern platforms.
-This was followed by a short overview of ARM’s DynamIQ Shared Unit (DSU).
+This was followed by a short overview of Arm’s DynamIQ Shared Unit (DSU).
 The concept involved packing different types of CPU in the same cluster, that is up to 8 CPUs that share an L3 cache with all/some/none CPUs having their own L2.
 Simply put the architectural topology boundaries we have seen so far are no longer congruent with frequency domains, power domains and CPU capacity boundaries.
 That led to a discussion on the ramification of an energy model for such heterogeneous topology.

 {% include media.html media_url="https://www.youtube.com/watch?v=6MC1jbYbQTo" %}